B-1 Temporary Business Visitor

 Period of Stay/Extension of Stay

 At the port of entry, an immigration official must authorize your admission to the United States, and, if you are eligible for admission, you may be admitted initially for the period necessary to carry out your business activities, up to a maximum period of 1 year.
 If you who wish to stay beyond the time indicated on the Form I-94 without departing from the United States, you must file Form I-539, Application to Extend/Change Nonimmigrant Status and submit any required supporting documents to USCIS.
-For more information, see the ”Extend my Stay” link to the right.
+For more information, see the "Extend my Stay” page.

 Family of B-1 Visa Holders